pfekin/summation-based-transformers/README.md

 - **Email**: pfekin@gmail.com
 - **Paper**: [Link to paper when published]
 - **Issues**: Please use the GitHub issue tracker for bug reports and feature requests

-## Acknowledgments

-This work draws inspiration from Henri Atlan's theory of self-organization, Jacques Derrida's concept of différance, and Walter Freeman's research on neural dynamics.